trackie-nz/trackie/README.md

 - **Optional end-to-end encryption** you control.
 Turn it on with your own password and not even the server can read your budget.
 (There is no password recovery - keep it safe!)
-- **Optional NZ bank sync** via [Akahu](https://akahu.nz) - connect your own accounts so transactions import automatically.
-Entirely opt-in; Trackie works fully with manual import (CSV / OFX / QIF / QFX) and no bank connection at all.
 - **No lock-in** - export your full budget any time and take it anywhere.

 ## Why this repository exists

 This is the *actual code* that runs trackie.nz, published in the open so anyone can verify exactly what happens to their financial data.
-No analytics, no tracking, no hidden changes - Trackie is standard Actual Budget plus a small, auditable New Zealand layer to allow multi-user and Akahu sync.
+No analytics, no tracking, no hidden changes - Trackie is standard Actual Budget plus a small, auditable NZ layer.

 ## Acknowledgements

 - Trackie is built on [Actual Budget](https://actualbudget.org) (MIT)
-- NZ bank sync is powered by [Akahu](https://akahu.nz)